 building better batteries with next-generation electrolytes

-Dr. Richard Wang and Prof. Mauro Pasta worked together extensively at Stanford for over four years on innovative battery technologies.
-Richard worked in Yi Cui’s lab and received his PhD in materials science from Stanford, engaged in battery research at Tesla Motors, and received his BS in mechanical engineering from Caltech.
-Mauro previously held a postdoctoral position in Yi Cui’s lab at Stanford.
+Richard Wang and Mauro Pasta worked together extensively at Stanford for over four years on innovative battery technologies.
+Wang worked in Yi Cui’s lab and received his PhD in materials science from Stanford, engaged in battery research at Tesla Motors, and received his BS in mechanical engineering from Caltech.
+Pasta previously held a postdoctoral position in Yi Cui’s lab at Stanford.
 He is now an associate professor at Oxford University and serves as a technical advisor for Cuberg.
 He received his PhD and BS in industrial chemistry from the University of Milan.

 They co-founded Cuberg in March 2015, received an Innovation Transfer grant from the TomKat Center for Sustainable Energy, and developed their business at the Ignite program out of the Stanford GSB.
 Since then, they have won the cleantech pitch competition at the 2015 North Bay Innovation Summit, placed 2nd at the 2016 Berkeley Cleantech University Prize, and were finalists at both the Caltech FLoW and National Cleantech University Prizes in 2016.
 Most recently, they closed a private investment round of $900,000 in August 2016 from a strategic partner and customer in the oil & gas industry to commercialize their technology.